RayAndrade/TheRayCode/PHP/Singelton/README.md

    throw new \Exception("Cannot unserialize a singleton.");
 }
 ```
-This is the static method that controls the access to the singleton instance.
+This is the static method that controls the access to the singleton's instance.
 On the first run, it creates a singleton object and places it into the static field.
-On subsequent runs, it returns the client existing object stored in the static field.
+On <i>subsequent runs</i> it returns the clients existing object stored in that static field.

-This implementation lets you subclass the Singleton class while keeping just **one** instance of each subclass around.
+This implementation lets you subclass the Singleton class while keeping only **one** instance of each subclass around.

 ```php
 public static function getInstance(): Singleton